CGCL-codes/PRISM/README.md

-# PRISM: Triangle and Subgraph Counting on PIM Platform
+# PRISM: Practical In-Memory Acceleration for Subgraph Matching at Scale

 PRISM is a scalable subgraph counting framework designed for the UPMEM **Processing-In-Memory (PIM)** architecture.
 It currently supports efficient **triangle counting**, and is extensible to other subgraph patterns.